 There are plenty of advertisements about Medicare Advantage options, and the closer you get to 65, the more information blasts at you.
 There are several supplemental Medicare plans to choose from, and by now, beneficiaries have heard about all the benefits.
-Still, not many people focus on the restrictions that come with Medicare Advantage plans.
+Still, few people focus on the restrictions of Medicare Advantage plans.

 Eligibility requirements for Medicare Advantage plans include having an active Medicare Part A and B and living in the service area of your desired program.